phreakyphoenix/Resume/README.md

 # Resume
 My online Resume for SRMDSC WebDev101 workshop.
-It was an amazing opportunity to hone our development and design skills and now
+It was an amazing opportunity to hone our development and design skills and now I feel confident